Russia and Eurasia Studies

 - The programme's instructors have unique expertise in the international academic environment, think-tanks and extensive field experience as practitioners (e.g. as EU and national level diplomats) with regionalist research interests ranging from Russia to China, as well as a proficiency in major Eurasian languages and cultures.

 The first study block covers Russia's domestic and foreign policy.
-It includes the following compulsory and elective courses:
+It includes the following courses:

 - Russian History from the Middle Ages to the 20th Century;